How do you leave dirty diapers laying in a pile in your house?

 What about dishes piled in the sink?
 Dirt on the furnace vents?
 End tables un-dusted?
 Oh goodness, seriously, baby fingerprints on the fridge?!

-That would freak me out. *sarcasm* And apparently it freaks out a lot of other self-righteous, judgemental mamas out there, too.
+And apparently it freaks out a lot of self-righteous, judgemental mamas out there, too.

 There should be a form we all have to fill out before being able to comment on anything, anywhere.
 Like a full-disclosure post to warn everyone who we are.

 “Hi, my name is (insert name).
 I’m a perfect, flawless mother of (insert number of) littles who rarely ever makes mistakes and if I do they’re too tiny to even mention.
 I have no regrets and no failures on my parental resume.
-Everyone on the internet needs to hear my (brilliant, insightful, adjective of your choice) criticism and instructions.
-Don’t worry, I don’t talk to people in my real life like I do on (facebook, instagram, twitter, social media channel of your choice), because I know I would be friendless and family wouldn’t invite me to holidays anymore.”
+Everyone on the internet needs to hear my (i.e. brilliant, insightful, or an adjective of your choice) criticism and instructions.
+Don’t worry, I don’t talk to people in my real life like I do on (facebook, instagram, twitter, social media channel of your choice), because I know I would be friendless and family would publicly un-invite me to holidays.”

 Something like that. 😛